 What Is an ITIN and Who Needs One?

 An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the IRS to people who need to file taxes but don't qualify for a Social Security number.
 This includes many immigrants, non-resident aliens, and their dependents.
+Anyone can get an ITIN regardless of immigration status, and TheITIN.com makes the application process fast and 100% online.

 If you have an ITIN instead of an SSN, you might think building credit in the US is impossible.
 It's not.
 Several credit card issuers accept ITIN applications, giving you a real path to establishing credit history in this country.
+Workers on specific visa categories have additional options too — see our guide to credit cards for H1B visa holders if you are employed in the U.S. on a temporary work permit.

-Credit Card Issuers That Accept ITIN
+Top Credit Cards That Accept ITIN

 Bank of America